 Eligibility conditions for FM

-- The guest has been to an area affected by the coronavirus and as a result is prevented from traveling
+- The guest has been to an area affected by Coronavirus and as a result is prevented from travelling

-- The guest has been banned from entering the location they intended to travel to as a result of the coronavirus
+- The guest has been banned from entering the location they intended to travel to as a result of Coronavirus

-- The guest faces suspension of on-arrival visas as a result of the coronavirus
+- The guest faces suspension of on-arrival visas as a result of Coronavirus

-- The booking was made at a property that closed down, either by choice or required by local regulations as a result of the coronavirus
+- The booking was made at a property that closed down, either by choice or because this was required by local regulations as a result of Coronavirus

 We evaluate reservations on an individual basis and identify those that are eligible for FM conditions.
 We’ll send you an email to let you know if your guests need to change their bookings as a result.